bilelmsekni/Elevator-BDD-Kata/README.md

 * SpecFlow extension adds to visual studio the necessary BDD project templates:

-   Open Visual Studio and go to Tools > Extension and Updates.
+   Open Visual Studio and go to Tools > Extensions and Updates.
-   Search for SpecFlow extension on the online visual studio gallery and add it.
+   Search for SpecFlow on the online visual studio gallery and add it.

 * Because we will be using Nunit, it will be useful to add Nunit test adapter extension to visual studio in order to run tests from within the test explorer:

-   Open Visual Studio and go to Tools > Extension Manager.
+   Open Visual Studio and go to Tools > Extensions and Updates.

-   Search for NUnit test adapter extension and add it.
+   Search for NUnit test adapter on the online gallery and add it.

 1.3.
 Creating the test project
 ---------------------------